michaelbrusegard/Informatics-Project-1/README.md

 # Group gr2307 repository

 This is the repository for group gr2307 in the course IT1901 at NTNU.
-The project is an app to create workout plans made with maven in javafx.
+The project is an app to create workout plans made using maven with a javafx frontend and spring boot rest backend.

+### Note

+Ignore any references to eclipse che and the GitLab CI.
+These were tools only used for the university course, the app can be run without them and the CI does not transfer to GitHub.

+You can find my personal refleksjonsrapport [here](Refleksjonsrapport.pdf).
+This is a reflection about code quality in the project, because I was responsible for writing most of the code in the project.

 ## Versions